My Hypersensitivity Is Real: Why Highly Sensitive People Have ADHD

 Psychologist and ADHD coach Michele Novotni, Ph.D., says she sees higher levels of physical sensitivities and emotional reactivity in her ADHD clients than in the general population.
 She told me about a client whose manager made an unkind, unfair remark at work.
 A person without ADHD may have let the words bounce off of him, but her client, who has a high level of sensitivity, ended up in tears.

-Novotni suggests that it is her ADHD clients’ feeling overwhelmed that leads to their hypersensitive reactions.
+Novotni suggests that it is the tendency of people with ADHD to feel overwhelmed that leads to their hypersensitive reactions.
 This, in turn, contributes to their difficulty in coping emotionally.
-Take the routine of going to work in the morning.
+Take the routine of going to work in the morning, for example.
 Most people get out the door without forgetting anything, ready with a game plan for the day.
-Someone with ADHD, who can’t sort tasks and prioritize, feels tired and overwhelmed by the time he gets to work.
+Someone with ADHD, who can’t sort tasks and prioritize, feels tired and overwhelmed by the time they get to work.

 “Some of my clients tell me that socializing is work,” says Novotni.
 “So if you think about the things that most people do for recreation as being work, you probably won’t have the resiliency to cope with other things that come down the pike.”